-RYTs were highly variable in both treatments (Figure 3).
-The trait composition of the mixtures poorly explained RYT variability in total biomass observed in the R+ treatment (Figure 4a, average adjusted R² over the top ten models = 0.10).
-In contrast, trait composition explained up to 49% of RYT variation in the R- treatment (Figure 4b).
-Most of this variability was explained by the average root area of the two varieties grown in mixture (R² = 47% in a model with average root area as the single explanatory variable), which had a negative effect on RYT (Figure 4b, Supplementary Table 6): mixing two genotypes with higher average root area resulted in a decrease in biomass production in mixture compared to pure stands.
-We obtained similar results when performing the analysis on shoot biomass alone (Supplementary Figure 2a and 2b, Supplementary Table 6).
-Traits had higher explanatory power on root biomass RYT in the R+ treatment (Supplementary Figure 2c, average adjusted R² over the top ten models = 0.34), with strong negative effects of average leaf number and average root area.
-In the R- treatment, however, as for the other biomass components, average root area was the main explanatory trait with a negative effect on RYT (Supplementary Figure 2d).
-Trait differences between varieties, either above or belowground, and either in the R- or R+ treatment, did not explain mixture biomass (Figure 4, Supplementary Figure 2).
+RYTs were highly variable in both treatments (Fig. 3).
+The trait composition of the mixtures poorly explained RYT variability in total biomass observed in the R+ treatment (Fig. 5A, average adjusted R² over the top ten models = 0.10).
+In contrast, trait composition explained up to 49% of RYT variation in the R- treatment (Fig. 5B).
+Most of this variability was explained by the average root area of the two varieties grown in mixture (R² = 47% in a model with average root area as the single explanatory variable), which had a negative effect on RYT (Fig. 5B, Supplementary Table S7): mixing two genotypes with higher average root area in pure stands resulted in a decrease in biomass production in mixture.
+We obtained similar results when performing the analysis on shoot biomass alone (Supplementary Fig. 2A and B, Supplementary Table S7).
+Traits had higher explanatory power on root biomass RYT in the R+ treatment (Supplementary Fig. 2C, average adjusted R² over the top ten models = 0.34), with strong negative effects of average leaf number and average root area.
+In the R- treatment, however, as for the other biomass components, average root area was the main explanatory trait with a negative effect on RYT (Supplementary Fig. 2D).

+The negative relationship between average root area and RYT was mostly driven by a negative relationship between average root area and complementarity effects in R-: mixing two varieties with high root areas in pure stands reduced biomass production for both varieties in the mixture (Supplementary Fig. 3A and B, Supplementary Table S7).
+In R-, the selection effect was mostly explained by the difference in root area between the varieties: the variety with the highest biomass production in pure stands tended to lose more biomass in mixture when it was grown with a variety that had a very different root area in pure stands.
+(Supplementary Fig. 3C and D, Supplementary Table S8).
+In R+, traits had much weaker explanatory power: we found no significant association between traits and complementarity effects (Supplementary Fig. 3A).
+Selection effects were mostly driven by a combined positive effect of the average root length and a negative effect of the average root area (R² = 27%, Supplementary Fig. 3C).

 Relationship between root area and mixture biomass